TG Universes & Series:

 “Sure, dear.
 Now be off you two … and I’ll see you at home,” Jenny encouraged.

 “Drew!
 There’s an empty seat over here,” Paul called out while he pointed to the seat in front of him.
-As ‘he’ approached and sat down, Paul lifted ‘his’ pony tail and added with a touch of disbelief, “Nice hair …”
+As Drew approached and sat down, Paul lifted his pony tail and added with a touch of disbelief, “Nice hair …”

 “Helen somebody.
 She started while you’re away.
 How’s the US of A, anyway?”
-Paul volunteered.
-‘Drew’ managed to mention Ally got shot before Mr. Pilling asked for everyone’s attention.
+Paul replied.
+Drew managed to mention Ally got shot before Mr. Pilling asked for everyone’s attention.

 The rest of the day was pretty normal for Warsop.
-‘Drew’ did notice that she got some strange looks from some of the kids, but nothing too unsettling.
-During Art, ‘he’ managed to let Miss Cowlishaw know what was going on.
-Maddy also was able to speak to Miss Cowlishaw about the problem with the photo journal.
+Drew managed to keep his ponytail partially hidden under his blazer.
+She still noticed the odd strange look from some of the kids, but nothing too unsettling.
+During Art, he managed to let Fran know what was going on and Maddy was able to speak to her about the problem with the photo journal.

-“Leave it with me, Maddy … and remember … cheer practice after school,” Fran stated.
+“Leave it with me, Maddy … and remember … cheer practice after school,” Fran imparted.
+Turning to Drew, she quietly asked, “Any chance Gaby will show up?”

 “Sorry Miss,” Gaby replied in almost a whisper.